 If you’re a social gambler, video poker might not be the best choice.
 You don’t generally interact much with other players when you’re sitting in front of a Jacks or Better machine.

-The main reason is that the odds are so much better.
-It’s also a much more transparent game.
+The main reason is that the odds are so good.
+It’s also a very transparent game.

 And everyone is excited.